-In adenosis the breast lobules (milk-producing glands) are enlarged, and there are more glands than usual.
-Adenosis is often found in biopsies of women who have fibrocystic changes.
+Adenosis is a benign (non-cancerous) breast condition in which the lobules (milk-producing glands) are enlarged, and there are more glands than usual.
+Adenosis is often found in biopsy samples of women who have fibrocystic changes in their breasts.

-There are many names for this benign breast condition, including aggregate adenosis, tumoral adenosis, or adenosis tumor.
+There are many other names for this condition, including aggregate adenosis, tumoral adenosis, or adenosis tumor.
 Even though some of these terms contain the term tumor, adenosis is not breast cancer.

 If many enlarged lobules are close to one another, they may be large enough to be felt as a breast lump.
-In cases like this, a breast exam may not be enough to tell if the lump is adenosis or a breast cancer.
+In cases like this, a breast exam may not be enough to tell if the lump is adenosis or something else (such as breast cancer).

-Calcifications (mineral deposits) can form in adenosis, in sclerosing adenosis, and in breast cancers.
+Calcifications (mineral deposits) can form in adenosis (including sclerosing adenosis), as well as in breast cancers.
 These can show up on mammograms, which can make it hard to tell these conditions apart.

-Because of these uncertainties, a biopsy is usually needed to know if the breast change is caused by adenosis or cancer.
-(In a biopsy, a small piece of tissue is removed and checked under a microscope.)
+Because of these uncertainties, a breast biopsy is usually needed to know if the breast change is caused by adenosis or cancer.
+(In a biopsy, small pieces of breast tissue are removed and checked under a microscope.)

-Adenosis is not thought to increase breast cancer risk, although some studies have found that women with sclerosing adenosis have a slightly higher risk of developing breast cancer.1
+Most types of adenosis are not thought to increase breast cancer risk, although some studies have found that women with sclerosing adenosis have a slightly higher risk of breast cancer.

 Guray M, Sahin AA.
 Benign breast diseases: Classification, diagnosis, and management.
 Oncologist.
 2006;11;435-449.